mstsue/mstsue/README.md

 ## Hi there 👋
-I'm a University student.
+I'm a university student.
-I'm currently learning programming with python
+I'm currently learning programming.

 <!--
 **mstsue/mstsue** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.